akbyk/NeocitiesEarlyDraft/README.md

 # NeocitiesEarlyDraft
-An early draft for my future neocities site.
+An early draft for my future neocities site uploaded to Github for the Patika.dev course I am taking.